EarthScope/rover/docs/configuration.md

        +- tmp/
           +- ...

-The configuration file created automatically if not found, so **to use Rover with a completely new database, configuration, etc, it is only necessary to sepecify a new path for the configuration file:**
+The configuration file is created automatically if not found, so **to use Rover with a completely new database, configuration, etc, it is only necessary to sepecify a new path for the configuration file:**

     rover -f newdir/config